• Skip to primary navigation

 • Use the same cast-iron skillet without washing it and add a bit more oil.

 • Stir and fry mushrooms for 5-6 minutes or until they get as crispy as you want.
 You can gently push them down, and you can hear them sizzle.
 Medium-high heat will get them to the right texture.
-Alternatively, you can use an air fryer for an even crispier result.

 Adding everything else